Laxmi0412/customer-churn-retention-analytics/README.md

 - What patterns indicate churn risk?
 - How much revenue is being lost?
 - Which customers should be targeted for retention?

-**🎯 Business Problem**

-Businesses lose significant revenue not only from low acquisition but from existing customers leaving (churn).

-This project answers:
-Which customers are leaving and why?
-What patterns indicate churn risk?
-How much revenue is being lost?
-Which customers should be targeted for retention?

 **📊 Key Objectives**
 Measure churn rate and customer retention performance